Kardashians Dish on Tristan Thompson & More in Tell-All Interview

 "It's like new year, drama free," Kim said.
 "That's, like, our motto this year."

 8. On Kim's feud with Taylor Swift.
 Taylor and Kim's husband Kanye have had drama for years—dating all the way back to the 2009 MTV VMAs.
-Fans will also never forget when Kim leaked a video of the rapper calling Taylor about a lyric, even though the singer had previously claimed he never did.
+Fans will also never forget when Kim leaked a video of the rapper calling Taylor about a lyric, even though the singer had previously claimed he "did not call for approval."
 However, Kim is ready to put all of the negativity behind her and said she's "over" the feud.
-She even said she's rather be stuck with in an elevator with Taylor over Drake when given the choice.
+She even said she'd rather be stuck with in an elevator with Taylor over Drake when given the choice.

 As for her beef with Lindsay Lohan and the actress' "sudden foreign accent," Kim seems to be passed that, too.